 Herbal medicine is about giving your body the best ability to fight back so that IF it does come in contact with anything it has a better chance at fighting it.

 Please do not consume any of these plants in essential oil form.
 Essential oils are really not to be consumed unless under certain circumstances and are really destructive on the mucus membranes in our GIT.
 When we damage our gut lining we are actually MORE susceptible to other pathogens, that's why we have very strict protocols for how we correctly dose and use essential oils internally.
-Even oil of oregano does more harm then good - plus many of the studies on it's effectiveness are the whole plant counterpart which is more safe, and productive for establishing health.
+Even oil of oregano does more harm then good - plus many of the studies on it's effectiveness, are the whole plant counterpart, which is more safe, and productive for establishing health.
 Taking essential oils for health is the same idea as taking modern, conventional allopathic medication for health - it's a simplistic point of view, instead of a holistic strategy.
 Just because something is more potent, doesn't mean it's healthier.
 I do however love essential oils topically (with a carrier oil!) when I am feeling under and as an extra preventive measure.
-They are great medicine when used right.
+They are great medicine when used right and yes, some species can be taken internally too.

 ANYWAYS...back to whole form herbs.